ignc-research/arena-tools/README.md

 - Click on Elements->Add Pedsim Agent.
 An agent widget will be added on the left and the default Flatland Model for Pedsim Agents will be added to the scene.
-- Drag the model around to position it in the scene.
 - Open the Pedsim Agent Editor by clicking on Edit or double click the model in the scene.
 Here you can set the Flatland Model, type and all other attributes of your agent.
-- Click on 'Add Waypoints...' to enter Waypoint Mode.
+- Click on 'Add Waypoints...' or select an agent and press CTRL+D to enter Waypoint Mode.
 Click anywhere in the scene to add a waypoint for this agent.
 Press ESC or click OK when finished.
-- Move a waypoint by dragging it in the scene.
-- Delete a waypoint by clicking on the red X or by selecting it in the scene and  hitting DELETE on your keyboard.
-- Delete the agent by clicking on Delete or by selecting it in the scene and hitting DELETE on your keyboard.

 ## Add Flatland Object (Static Obstacle)